Rhaegar Targaryen, as depicted by Karla Ortiz in The World of Ice & Fire.

 Rhaegar's squires were Myles Mooton and Richard Lonmouth, and after he knighted them they remained close companions.
 Jon Connington, whom he had squired with, was a good friend to Rhaegar as well.
 Returning from a trip to Dorne, Rhaegar once visited the Connington seat of Griffin's Roost.
 His songs brought the castle's women to tears, while Lord Armond Connington sought House Targaryen's support against rival House Morrigen.
 Rhaegar's closest and oldest friend, however, was Ser Arthur Dayne, the Sword of the Morning, trusting him more than Ser Barristan Selmy.

-When Rhaegar was born the Targaryen bloodline had decreased, and once he came of age, there was no sister, or anyone else of the bloodline, available for him to marry.
+Rhaegar was born at a time when the Targaryen's had declined, and once he came of age, there was no sister, or anyone else of their bloodline, available for him to marry.
 King Aerys sent his first cousin, Lord Steffon Baratheon, to seek a bride for Rhaegar.
-Despite Valyrian blood still being present in Essos, Steffon could not find appropriate females of noble-enough birth for Rhaegar to marry.
+Despite Valyrian blood still being present in Essos, Steffon could not find appropriate females of noble-enough birth for Rhaegar to wed.

-After this, Rhaegar married the Dornish princess Elia Martell in a lavish ceremony.
-His father did not attend the wedding because he was paranoid about an assassination attempt and did not permit the young Prince Viserys to attend.
+After this in early 279 AC, Rhaegar was formally betrothed to the Dornish princess, Elia Martell, the younger sister of Doran Martell, Prince of Dorne.
+They married the following year in 280 AC, a lavish ceremony was held at the Great Sept of Baelor.
+His father did not attend the wedding as he was paranoid about an assassination attempt and nor did he permit the young Prince Viserys to attend.
 Rhaegar and his father's relationship was straining at this point, and he and his new bride took up residence on Dragonstone instead of King's Landing.
 Rhaegar and Elia had their first child, a girl named Rhaenys, in 280 AC.
-When the babe was presented at court, Rhaegar's mother, Rhaella, embraced her grandchild warmly while King Aerys remarked "she smells Dornish".
+When the babe was presented at court, Rhaegar's mother, Queen Rhaella, embraced her grandchild warmly while King Aerys remarked: "she smells Dornish".
 The relationship between Aerys and Rhaegar became more and more estranged.

 Elia and Rhaegar had a son they named Aegon.
 Elia, due to her delicate health, was bed-ridden for half a year after giving birth to Rhaenys and nearly died giving birth to Aegon, after which the maesters told Rhaegar she would be unable to have any more children.